 sumida park tokyo cherry blossom sakura

 The area stretching from Azumabashi Bridge to Sakurabashi Bridge on the Sumida River is a super-famous cherry blossom viewing spot, and has been for centuries.
 More than 1,000 cherry trees line the river, making for great photo ops and picnics.
 You can also see Tokyo Skytree from here.
-However, the area can get very crowded so arrive early if you want to snag one of the best hanami spots in Tokyo.
+However, the area can get very crowded, so arrive early if you want to snag some space for a picnic.

-You could also take a short cruise on one of the yakatabune (traditional pleasure boats) that travel along the Sumida.
+You could also take a cruise on one of the yakatabune (traditional pleasure boats) that travel along the Sumida River.

 6. Inokashira Park: Swan boats and sakura